wbailey/wbailey.github.io/source/_posts/2013-09-24-career-levels.markdown

   team?
 * Where do the required years of experience come from and are they just an artificial crutch justification?
-* How do you mentor engineers in their career and so that they can grow and learn?
+* How do you mentor engineers in their career so that they can grow and learn?

 There are more questions to be answered but this is a good starter set.
 Naturally, I searched the web for answers.
 It turned up a couple of somewhat useful threads on